diogopipas/task-tracker-cli-springboot/README.md

 ## Project structure

 The application follows a layered architecture.
-Each layer has a single responsibility and only communicates with the layer directly beneath it.
+Each layer has a single responsibility and depends only on the layer directly beneath it — dependencies point downwards, never upwards.

 ```
 src/main/java/com/diogo/tasktracker/